Ginger Side Effects, Correct Dosage & Is It Safe During Pregnancy?

 This herb is also a common recipe ingredient and natural remedy that has been used safely in traditional medicine for thousands of years.

 You can have too much of it though, particularly with the fresh ginger rhizome.

 There are also a few precautions and side effects of ginger root, and tea made from it, to be aware of if you use it regularly or in high doses.

 6 Potential Side Effects of Ginger Tea

 - While ginger can be an effective remedy for nausea during pregnancy and morning sickness, some medical authorities recommend not exceeding 1 gram of the fresh herb for women who are pregnant daily.
 It’s best to discuss using it with your doctor if you are an expecting mother.

 - High intakes of fresh ginger root may irritate the stomach, mouth or esophagus and worsen rather than help treat an upset stomach and acid reflux.
 Eating raw ginger, rather than drinking the tea, is likely to provide much more of a risk of internal irritation.

-- People being treated for gallstones, blood clotting and bleeding disorders, ulcers, high blood pressure, diabetes and heart conditions should talk to their physician before using ginger regularly.
-Avoid drinking ginger tea at the same time as taking prescription drugs.
+- People being treated for gallstones, blood clotting and bleeding disorders, ulcers, metabolic and heart conditions should talk to their physician before using ginger regularly.
+Avoid drinking ginger tea at the same time as taking medicines.

 - While generally seen as one of the best natural treatments for gas and bloating, some people find too much raw ginger makes these digestive problems worse, causing more stomach discomfort and even diarrhea.
 The tea is less likely to have this side effect.